9 Best Things to Do in Mindo, Ecuador (+ Complete Travel Guide)

 Bring sunscreen, bug-repellent spray, and a small backpack for day trips.
 Don’t forget your swimsuit for the waterfalls and binoculars if you’re into bird-watching.
 Oh, and snacks never hurt!

-Whether you’re chasing waterfalls, ziplining through the trees, or eating the best chocolate of your life, Mindo is truly one of those places that’s hard to leave.
+Whether you’re chasing waterfalls, ziplining through the trees, or eating the best chocolate of your life, Mindo is truly one of those special places that’s hard to leave.

 Read next: A Guide to Visiting Cotopaxi National Park in Ecuador